Balanced Mind, Mom Life, Moving Forward

 Fear about making the “right decisions” as a single parent

 To be quite frank, ten years ago, I didn’t think I’d ever want children.
 Now, I am left to raise my son by myself.
 I am 100% grateful for Bryson; he is my world.
 But, I don’t know what I’m doing.
-I want Bryson to have the same opportunities and the same experiences of all his kid-counterparts.
-I know it will be different for him; I know that, one day, I’ll have to explain all of this crap to him and pray that it doesn’t do long term damage.
+I want Bryson to have the same opportunities and the same experiences as all his kid counterparts.
+I know it will be different for him; I know that one day, I’ll have to explain all of this crap to him and pray that it doesn’t do long-term damage.
 I know that his dad will live with him through our stories and our memories, not his own.
 That is hard to digest.

 So I have choices to make over the next few months and those choices are not easy.
 Though I know nothing is permanent, it doesn’t make the stress any less.
 It’s sad and it’s scary to watch your life vision fall through your fingers.
 Then again, if there’s one thing I’ve learned, it’s to embrace moments.
 The future on earth is not promised to anyone.